Effective Date: January 12, 2009

-16.13.2 The OHCM will provide annual reports to the OPM.
-Center HRDs will need to supplement the data available in the personnel database by providing the following information to the OHCM by January 31 of each year through 2010:
+16.13.2 The OCHCO will provide annual reports to the OPM.
+Center HRDs will need to supplement the data available in the personnel database by providing the following information to the OCHCO by January 31 of each year through 2010:

 a.
 A description of how the incentives were used by the Center during the previous calendar year, including information on whether (and, if so, how) the use of this authority improved the Center's recruitment or retention efforts.

 b.
 A description of any barrier(s) the Center is facing in using this authority.

 | TOC | Preface | Chapter1 | Chapter2 | Chapter3 | Chapter4 | Chapter5 | Chapter6 | Chapter7 | Chapter8 | Chapter9 | Chapter10 | Chapter11 | Chapter12 | Chapter13 | Chapter14 | Chapter15 | Chapter16 | Appendix | ALL |